Brussels 1905 - 1992

 In the 1950's Borgrave exhibited at the JB Neumann Gallery and at the Stable Gallery ( 1955 ) in New York City.

 In 1954 he became an american citizen.
 In 1955 he returned to Europe and lived in the italian island "Ischia".
 In the 1960's he finally settled in Belgium and bought an atelier in Zuidzande ( Zeeland, the Netherlands ), where he was able to work "far from the maddening crowd".
-Borgrave died in Brussels in 1992 at the age of 87.
+Borgrave passed in Brussels in 1992 at the age of 87.

 GROUP 2 GALLERY held two solo exhibitions of the artist and showed his work in several group exhibitions